 The information presented in the sections below present the possible functional ways to integrate SBAS data into these architectures, although there are technical questions and issues to resolve in order to do so.

+Please note that the management of RSIM messages should be further studied (as it has not been considered in the analysis below).

 SBAS data used as an additional integrity check